puckzxz/melonbot/README.md

 # 🍉 MelonBot

-## About

-This is a general purpose bot made for Melon Patch.
+A general purpose bot with special features made specfically for the [MelonPatch](https://melonpatch.gg) community.

-## Usage

-This bot was specifcally built for Melon Patch needs but you could modify for your own uses
+All the code for the bot is open source, to use it in your own server follow the steps below.

-## Setup
+## 🖥 Running Locally

-`npm install && npm start`
+Ensure you have both [Node](https://nodejs.org) and [TypeScript](https://www.typescriptlang.org/index.html) installed.

-The bot requires a `config.js` in the `src` directory.
+A `config.ts` file in the `src` directory is **required**.

-Take a look at `src/config.template.js` for the variables you need to supply.
+Take a look at [`src/config.template.ts`](src/config.template.ts) for the variables you need to supply.

+Once you have your config ready, open a terminal and run `npm install && npm start`

+## 🐳 Deploying with Docker

+Docker image coming soon!

-## Built with
+## 🏗 Built with

 * [Discord.js](https://discord.js.org)
 * [Discord.js-commando](https://github.com/discordjs/Commando)

+## 📜 License

+See [UNLICENSE](UNLICENSE) for more details